Fired for Performance? Appeal to the MSPB (Updated 2023).

 Therefore, If an agency complies with the heavy duty burdens imposed by Chapter 43, then the deck can be stacked in favor of the agency when the case is appealed to the MSPB, which tends to look favorably upon agencies in these instances.
 Moreover, the MSPB cannot reduce the penalty under Chapter 43, and so the removal is either reversed or sustained.

 Knowing what an agency is required to do by law, however, enables you to determine whether your rights were violated.
-As discussed further below, there can be many ways an employee can challenge a wrongful removal under Chapter 43.
+As discussed further below, there can be many ways an employee can challenge a wrongful removal under Chapter 43, including challenging placing you on a performance improvement plan (PIP) in the first place.

 Before the Proposed Removal: The Requirement of a Reasonable (and Meaningful) Opportunity to Improve Performance